-- Have information regarding their disability and services they receive kept confidential and disclosed only on a need-to-know basis - High quality services and assistance in accordance with Saint Paul College policies and procedures - Evaluate the services they receive and bring to the attention of the Director of Disability Services, Caidin Riley, any concerns or problems related to the delivery of services - Appeal any denied requests for services.
-All denials will be documented and kept on file by the Disability Services Office
+- Have information regarding their disability and services they receive kept confidential and disclosed only on a need-to-know basis - High quality services and assistance in accordance with Saint Paul College policies and procedures - Evaluate the services they receive and bring to the attention of the Coordinator of Disability Services, Caidin Riley, any concerns or problems related to the delivery of services - Appeal any denied requests for services.
+All denials will be documented and kept on file by the Office of Disability Services

-Students with disabilities should begin working with the Disability Services Office as soon as possible to allow time to put accommodations in place.
+Students with disabilities should begin working with the Office of Disability Servicesas soon as possible to allow time to put accommodations in place.